NuGet/Entropy/README.md

 This example command will replay the request graph for the `mysource` variant name, `OrchardCore` solution name.
 It will perform 20 iterations (via the `20` argument).

+**Note:** there are some known caveats to this replay approach.
+Most notably, any request that is cancelled by NuGet restore (perhaps because a package is found on one feed before the other requests complete) will be fully skipped during the replay.
+Another caveat is that this idea of replaying requests from parsed logs may be completely ludicrous.
+There's always that.
+It seems fine on paper... but... maybe I'm missing something?

 ## Acknowledgements

 The perf scripts are copied and modified from the